ESAS Application Policy

 Section 32 of the Reserve Bank Act 1989 allows the Reserve Bank of New Zealand to provide settlement account services for financial institutions.

-ES accounts are basic current accounts.
+Exchange Settlement Accounts (ESAS) accounts are basic current accounts.
 An accountholder has the ability to conduct settlements with other accountholders in central bank funds enabling the receiver of those funds to have absolute faith in the quality of the funds received.
 However,

-- no credit is provided; the account must be in funds at all times.
+- No credit is provided; the account must be in funds at all times.

 - The Reserve Bank calculates interest for each account holder on a daily basis.
 Account holders receive the official cash rate on balances up to a maximum balance that is determined by the Reserve Bank.
-Balances in excess of this amount are remunerated at the official cash rate less 100 basis points.
+Balances in excess of this amount are remunerated at the official cash rate less zero basis points.
 The Bank may from time to time vary these arrangements.

-- there is no right of access to lender of last resort (LLR) facilities.
+- There is no right of access to lender of last resort (LLR) facilities.

-- there is no right of access to intra-day or inter-day liquidity.
+- There is no right of access to intra-day or inter-day liquidity.
 Access to intra and inter-day liquidity is a separate decision based on the creditworthiness criteria used to determine acceptable domestic counterparties.

-- no other rights or status are conferred.
+- No other rights or status are conferred.

 Competition policy is primarily the responsibility of the Commerce Commission.

-2. Matters for Consideration
+Matters for Consideration